ic-crc/crc-covlib/python-wrapper/docs/helper.itur_data.md

 ```python
 def DownloadITURP840MonthtlyData() -> None
 ```
 Download and install the ITU monthly statistics files that are used by the itur_p840.py module.
 Files are installed in 'crc_covlib/helper/data/itu_proprietary/p840/monthly/'.
+This requires **1.46 GB** of disk space.

 [Back to top](#itur_data-helper-module) | [Back to main index](./readme.md#helper-sub-package-api-documentation)